/ 10 min read

 Brand popularity, sentiment, and online reviews

-Your potential to attract new customers
+Potential to attract new customers

-The number and type of assets your business is selling
+Number and type of assets your business is selling

-A broker is a person or an organization that works with a network of buyers.
-They communicate with their buyer contacts and present you with options if they believe your company is a good fit for the type of company buyers are looking for.
+Brokers mediate most traditional business sales.
+Brokers work with a network of buyers.
+They communicate new deals with their buyer contacts, and present you with options if they believe your company is a good fit for what their buyers are looking for.

 Brokers will also ask to see the detailed documents and plans that you gathered in preparation for the sale.
 This helps them match you with a buyer that’s interested in your business.